Polynomial-Augmented Neural Networks (PANNs) with Weak Orthogonality Constraints for Enhanced Function and PDE Approximation: Numerical Experiments

+We assess model performance using the relative $\ell_2$ error, defined as $\frac{\|y - \hat{y}\|_2}{\|y\|_2} = \frac{\sqrt{\sum_{i=1}^{n} (y_i - \hat{y}_i)^2}}{\sqrt{\sum_{i=1}^{n} y_i^2}}$, where $\hat{y}$ is the predicted solution and $y$ is the true solution.
+This metric is beneficial in scientific computing applications where the magnitude of the data plays an important role in understanding the error's significance relative to the data's scale.
 All tests involving \methodname~and the polynomial layer (PL) incorporate preconditioning and basis truncation.
 All $L^2$ projection tests also utilize preconditioning.
 We perform five random trials for each synthetic dataset and report the mean $\ell_2$ errors and the standard deviations.
 We also include wall-clock training times for each experiment, expressed in seconds.
 We conduct a four-fold cross-validation for real-world data applications and present the mean $\ell_2$ errors and standard deviations.
 The appendix includes detailed information on each experiment's implementation and training specifics.